 - The property you wish to exchange with is in a supported housing scheme, unless you qualify for such accommodation.

 - You have outstanding rent arrears (unless paid off in full by the time of the mutual exchange).

 - It has been found that money is being offered or has been offered or exchanged in relation to the mutual exchange.

 - You are an introductory tenant.

 - If you have gas appliances in your home without a current and valid gas certificate issued by us.

-Our repairs officer will check each room.
-If they cannot access each and every room, we will not be able to proceed.
-If you have made any alterations or caused any damage you may be asked to put this right before the exchange is allowed.
+Our repairs officer will check each room and look at any alterations you have made or any damage you have caused.
+Whilst these may not prevent the exchange from taking place, you may be asked to put this right before the exchange can go ahead.
 There are three categories we will apply to any repairs or alterations identified: